dia-meTr/alpaka-apigw-config-manager/README.md

 ### Dynamic Form Configuration

 **Important**: The UI for creating Change Requests is dynamically loaded from a JSON configuration file.
+This design makes Alpaka **universal for any microservice application** - you can define any CR structure by simply modifying the JSON configuration, without changing the application code.

 **File Location**: `frontend/src/config/apiProps.json`

 This JSON file defines:
-- Form sections and structure
+- Form sections and structure (customizable for any use case)
 - Field types (Input, Select, Checkbox)
 - Field labels, validation rules, and help text
-- Repeatable sections (e.g., routes)
+- Repeatable sections (e.g., routes, endpoints, services)
 - Conditional field visibility
+- **Any predefined structure**: Whether managing API Gateway configs, service configurations, infrastructure changes, or any other microservice component

+The change request payload structure is stored as JSON in the database, allowing complete flexibility in what data is captured and tracked.

 **Example Structure:**
 ```json